 This change will affect all users of our Customs Management solution who submit BE transit declarations (transfer and discharge movements) via the application.

-- More information on this topic will be made available on our Help Center soon.
-Subscribe to this article to receive update notifications by e-mail.
+- Subscribe to this article to receive update notifications by e-mail.

 Background, key changes, and benefits of NCTS5